WVam/toolscript-docs/Break.md

 # Break
 ---
 ### Description
-Pauses the script and waits until the player clicked on the progress button.
+Pauses the script and waits until the player has clicked on the progress button.

 ### Parameters
 This instruction has no parameters.